How to Remove a News Article, Arrest Record, Police Blotter, and/or Mugshot from Google Search or the Internet

 At Katherine O’Brien Law, we believe that nothing is impossible, and if someone says no — we’re talking to the wrong person.
 We rarely take no for an answer and are persistent and clever.
 We will analyze your case from all angles and pursue all means to remove your harmful content — not only because we know how devastating/embarrassing/shameful the content is for you but also because we won’t get paid unless we get it removed.

 Moreover, we help clients remove content from the Internet nationwide.
-Thus, regardless of where you are in the United States, we can help.
+Thus, we can help regardless of where you are in the United States.

 Schedule your free consultation now.